kentlouisetonino/cli-app-school-score-monitoring/README.md

 ## Description
-> A simple CLI Application that will allow you to input two schools students scores and identify the winner based on the total points.
+> A CLI Application that will allow you to input two schools students scores and identify the winner based on the total points.

 <br />